Five Steps to Mental Wellbeing

 Being around other people can help boost our mood and help us feel connected to the wider world.

-Putting aside some time to develop relationships with friends, family, neighbours and colleagues can help you feel connected.
+Putting aside some time to develop relationships with friends, family, neighbors and colleagues can help you feel connected.

 Being connected can mean many things to people.
 As well as meeting up with other people it could also be:

-• Run an errand for a neighbour or friend
+Run an errand for a neighbor or friend

 Give